 In Isaiah 41 God says to Israel, “So don’t worry, because I am with you.
 Don’t be afraid because I am your God.
 I will make you strong and I will help you; I will support you with my right hand that saves you… Don’t be afraid, even though you are as weak as a worm I myself will help you.”

 And I believe that to us, God is saying much the same.
-He gives strength, He gives direction, He gives provision, He gives hope.
+He gives strength, He gives direction, He gives provision, He gives encouragement.

 So now let’s go back to the beginning.
 David defeated Goliath in the strength of the LORD.
 The Israelites crossed the Red Sea through the power of God, and Peter, well he walked on water through faith in Christ.